 Our Data Protection Notice tells you about the way we collect, store and use personal information, your rights under data protection law, how you can request to see your information, and what to do if you have any concerns about our management of personal information.

 We work very hard to ensure the safe and secure storage, use and management of information.
 We review our confidentiality and security policies and practices regularly to make sure they're kept up to date.
-You've a right to complain to our Data Protection Officer to check we handle personal information in a way that meets data protection law, by using the contact details on the NSS website.
+You've a right to complain to our Data Protection Officer to check we handle personal information in a way that meets data protection law, by using the contact details on the Public Health Scotland website.

 All of our staff undertake mandatory information governance training which includes confidentiality and information security.
 This training helps staff to follow the rules that govern the care and release of confidential data.